mitchelldmiller/quick-mail-wp-plugin/readme.txt

 * One recipient and one attachment per email.

 * Message and sender are saved for reuse until window is closed.

-* See [How to Send Email from WordPress Admin](http://wheredidmybraingo.com/quick-mail-wordpress-plugin-update-send-email-to-site-users/) for more info.

 == Screenshots ==